mouhong/Taro/readme.md

 ### 5. Save aggregates ###

 Taro does not have an abstraction on data access.
-So if using the Taro.RavenDB package, you should use `Taro.IRavenDomainRepository` provied by the Taro.RavenDB package to save aggregates.
-Repository implementation has already been registerted when calling `cfg.UseRavenDB()` in the configuration step.
+If you are using the Taro.RavenDB package, you should use `Taro.IRavenDomainRepository` to save aggregates.
+This is because you might want to use RavenDB specific data access methods which are difficult to abstract.
 Following code illustrates how to save the `Order` aggregate:

 ```csharp
 using (var repository = AppRuntime.Instance.CreateDomainRepository<IRavenDomainRepository>())